Editor's choice: OppLoans Installment Loans

 Applying for a payday loan is simple as long as you have all your information ready.
 You’ll need to be at least 18 years old, be a citizen or permanent resident of the US and have a regular source of income.
 Lenders will likely require the following information:

-Before you take out a payday loan, it can be a good idea to look at all your other options.
-Mississippi has multiple prorams in place to help people struggling with low income, such as the Supplemental Nutrition Assistance Program (SNAP) and Temporary Assistance for Needy Families (TANF).
+Before you take out a payday loan, it can be a good idea to look at all of your other options.
+Mississippi has multiple programs in place to help people struggling with low income, such as the Supplemental Nutrition Assistance Program (SNAP) and Temporary Assistance for Needy Families (TANF).
 These can help you with your everyday expenses while you work on paying down your debt, instead of taking out a payday loan which has the potential of increasing you debt.

 When you’re in need, a payday loan can be the extra help you need.
 Because these loans are very costly and many people default, you should always know how much the total loan will cost and prepare for extra fees.
 Read our guide to payday loans to learn more about the benefits and drawbacks.